-- history of mastectomy10; OR - To detect suspected cancer recurrence in patients with a history of breast conservation therapy or lumpectomy10; OR - To guide biopsy of suspicious MRI findings15; OR - To guide presurgical localization of MRI findings15; OR - To identify occult breast cancer in patients with distant or nodal metastasis but benign mammogram or ultrasound; OR - To further evaluate suspicious breast symptoms such as bloody or clear nipple discharge, nipple retraction, or palpable breast mass following a benign or inconclusive mammogram or ultrasound12; OR - To further evaluate inconclusive or indeterminate findings on mammogram or ultrasound12; OR - To follow-up a probably benign finding (BI-RADS 3) seen on prior MRI, every 6 months for up to 2 years total; OR - To further evaluate positive or close surgical margins following breast surgery10; OR - To follow-up suspicious MRI findings recommended for surgery in patients who are not surgical candidates; OR - To evaluate the extent of disease of newly diagnosed high-risk benign findings, including lobular carcinoma in situ, atypical lobular hyperplasia, atypical ductal hyperplasia, papillary neoplasm, radial scar, or complex sclerosing lesion; OR - One-time follow-up after a benign MRI-guided biopsy in 6 months; OR - Family history of first-degree male relative (father, brother) with breast cancer; OR - Repeat imaging of a specific area or structure using the same imaging modality is considered appropriate when ALL of the following is TRUE:
+- history of mastectomy; OR - To detect suspected cancer recurrence in patients with a history of breast conservation therapy or lumpectomy; OR - To guide biopsy of suspicious MRI findings; OR - To guide presurgical localization of MRI findings; OR - To identify occult breast cancer in patients with distant or nodal metastasis but benign mammogram or ultrasound; OR - To further evaluate suspicious breast symptoms such as bloody or clear nipple discharge, nipple retraction, or palpable breast mass following a benign or inconclusive mammogram or ultrasound; OR - To further evaluate inconclusive or indeterminate findings on mammogram or ultrasound; OR - To follow-up a probably benign finding (BI-RADS 3) seen on prior MRI, every 6 months for up to 2 years total; OR - To further evaluate positive or close surgical margins following breast surgery; OR - To follow-up suspicious MRI findings recommended for surgery in patients who are not surgical candidates; OR - To evaluate the extent of disease of newly diagnosed high-risk benign findings, including lobular carcinoma in situ, atypical lobular hyperplasia, atypical ductal hyperplasia, papillary neoplasm, radial scar, or complex sclerosing lesion; OR - One-time follow-up after a benign MRI-guided biopsy in 6 months; OR - Family history of first-degree male relative (father, brother) with breast cancer; OR - Repeat imaging (defined as repeat request following recent imaging of the same anatomic region with the same modality), in the absence of established guidelines, will be considered reasonable and necessary if ANY of the following is TRUE:

-- There is documented clinical necessity; AND - No existing follow-up guideline for that indication; AND - Prior imaging results of the specific area or structure, obtained using the same imaging modality, must be documented and available for comparison; AND - ANY of the following is TRUE: - A change in clinical status, such as worsening symptoms or the emergence of new symptoms, that may influence the treatment approach; OR - The requirement for interval reassessment, which may alter the treatment plan; OR - One-time follow-up of a prior indeterminate finding to assess for interval change; OR - The need for re-imaging either before or after performing an invasive procedure. - NOTE: Inappropriate uses of MRI of the breast: MRI should not supplant careful problem-solving mammographic views or ultrasound in the diagnostic setting.
-MRI should not be used in lieu of a biopsy of a suspicious finding identifiable by mammography, ultrasound, or clinical examination.3 NOTE: Ultrasound is generally the primary imaging modality used in young patients, aiding in the initial diagnosis, assisting in imaging-guided biopsy when indicated, and offering a safe method of follow-up.
-In the pediatric patient, MRI of the breast is rarely used, though in select cases, it may be useful for surgical planning or assessing the extent of disease.23
+- New or worsening symptoms, such that repeat imaging would influence treatment; OR - One-time clarifying follow-up of a prior indeterminate finding; OR - In the absence of change in symptoms, there is an established need for monitoring which would influence management.

+\ NOTE: Inappropriate uses of MRI of the breast: MRI should not supplant careful problem-solving mammographic views or ultrasound in the diagnostic setting.
+MRI should not be used in lieu of a biopsy of a suspicious finding identifiable by mammography, ultrasound, or clinical examination. \\NOTE: Ultrasound is generally the primary imaging modality used in young patients, aiding in the initial diagnosis, assisting in imaging-guided biopsy when indicated, and offering a safe method of follow-up.
+In the pediatric patient, MRI of the breast is rarely used, though in select cases, it may be useful for surgical planning or assessing the extent of disease.